Illias-b/Natural-Language-Processing/README.md

 1. **Improve Network Services**: Prioritise upgrading signal strength and network coverage.
 2. **Maintain High-Quality Customer Service**: Continue investing in customer service to keep satisfaction levels high.
 3. **Communicate Proactively**: Inform customers about improvements being made in response to their feedback.
-4. **Deepen Analysis**: Conduct a more detailed analysis of feedback for specific insights.
+4. **Deepen Analysis**: Enhance the analysis of survey feedback using advanced techniques.
+   - **Data Integration**: Merge NPS data with other customer information like purchase history and service interactions for comprehensive insights.
+   - **Text Mining and Sentiment Analysis**: Apply text mining on open-ended responses and use sentiment analysis to uncover underlying emotions and viewpoints.
+   - **Predictive Analytics**: Utilise machine learning to predict future trends and behaviors based on current NPS data, identifying potential areas of focus.
 5. **Customer Engagement**: Reach out to respondents for more in-depth feedback, especially those who gave lower scores.
-6. **Regular Monitoring**: Continuously analyse customer feedback to track changes in sentiments and effectiveness of implemented improvements.

 By addressing these areas, we aim to enhance overall customer satisfaction and loyalty.